Troubleshoot Reports: Map Reports (Report Builder and SSRS)

 For local preview, you must have internet access.
 For a report that runs from the report server, the report server must be configure to support tile background.
-For more information, see "Planning for Map Support" in the Reporting Services documentation in SQL Server Books Online.
+For more information, see Plan a Map Report.

 For more information about adding a tile layer, see Add, Change, or Delete a Map or Map Layer (Report Builder and SSRS).

 How do I control the text on a tile layer?

 Both Road and Hybrid views include text.
 The text is part of the tiles that come from Bing Maps Web Services.

 To include a tile layer without text, select Aerial view.